-Whether you’re looking for similar alternatives to lululemon for men or women for activewear, athleisure, workleisure, or performance professional-wear, try these innovative fashion brands on for size.
-These stores sell comfortable performance clothing online that is perfect for everything from yoga to working out to working from home.
+Whether you’re looking for innovative or affordable alternatives to lululemon for men or women for activewear, athleisure or workleisure, try these fashion brands on for size.
+These online stores sell comfortable performance clothing that is perfect for everything from yoga to working out to working from home in 2021.

 About lululemon and the rise of athleisure